icubam/icubam/doc/contributing.md

 pytest -m integration --icubam-config=<config.toml path>
 ```
 This will detect the database in the dev section of the config file,
-make copy it to a temporary location and provide a new config object
+make a copy of it to a temporary location and provide a new config object
 with the `integration_config` pytest fixture.
 It can be used as follows,

 ```py